spesavento/Algorithms/algo_design_chapter1.md

 > So we basically have the Stable Matching Problem, except that (i) hospitals generally want more than one resident, and (ii) there is a surplus of medical students.
 > Show that there is always a stable assignment of students to hospitals, and give an algorithm to find one.

-Have hopsitals h and h' rank their student preferences.
+Have hospitals h and h' rank their student preferences.
 Have students rank their hospital preferences.

 At any point in time, a student is either committed to a hospital or free.
 A hospital either has available positions or is full.